-The Company is subject to interest rate risk on its cash, cash equivalents and marketable securities.
+The Company is subject to interest rate risk on the interest income generated on its cash, cash equivalents and marketable securities.
 Details regarding maturity dates and effective interest rates are described in notes 3 and 4 of the Interim Financial Statements.
-The Company does not believe that the results of operations or cash flows would be materially affected to any significant degree by a sudden change in market interest rates relative to interest rates on the investments, owing to the relatively short-term nature of the marketable securities and currently low market yields.
+Assuming that all other variables remain constant, a 1% decline on the interest rate generated on cash, cash equivalents and marketable securities would have result in a reduction of interest income of \$7,453 over a one-year period.